 What do you think health is?
 Health is not only the absence of illness, disease!
-It is the complete physical, mental, and social well being of the person.
+It is the complete physical, mental, and social well-being of the person.
+For

 The World Health Organization defines Health as a state of complete physical, mental, and social well-being and not merely the absence of disease or infirmity.

 You see, without health, you are not able to live a full life.
-As a nurse, I have to do with chronically ill people who don’t recover, especially not our health system, which is not designed to help them get their health back.
-If you think that medication is the answer, living your life just as before without making any adjustments, you are mistaken.
+As a nurse, I have to do with chronically ill people who don’t recover, especially not because of our health system, which is not designed to help them restore their health.
+If you think that medication or vaccination is the answer but still living your life just as before without making any adjustments, you are mistaken.

-To live a healthy life asks responsibility of you, and when you are feeling responsible for your own life, you will eat the right food, moving your body and distressing your mind.
+To live a healthy life requires responsibility and feeling responsible for your own life; you will eat the right food, move your body, and distress your mind.

 Believe me, you won’t let a system take care of your health that is making you very ill.

 Why Does Our Health Begin in the Gut?

 This question is easily answered when you think about our intestines.
-Our whole body functions through the intake of real food, which the body recognizes, and while digesting the food, it absorbs the nutrients into our bloodstream, where they will get to the cells.
-The cells need the right nutrients to detox, repair, and to build new cells.
-This is an important process of the body throughout all organs and tissues.
+Our whole body functions through the intake of real food, which the body recognizes, and while digesting the food, it absorbs the nutrients into our bloodstream, where they will be brought to the cells.
+The cells need the right nutrients to detox, repair, and build new cells, an essential process of the body recovering and maintaining all organs and tissues.

-Food turns into a liquid that the lining of the small intestine can absorb, and non-digestible food, especially the fiber clean the lining of the large intestines, and by feeding the microbiome, bacteria will multiply.
+Food turns into a liquid that the lining of the small intestine can absorb, and non-digestible nutrition, especially fiber, cleans the lining of the large intestines.
+By feeding the microbiome, the bacteria will multiply, a life-saving process.

 Microbiome means the microorganisms or microbiota found in a specific environment.
-These microorganisms are essential in our body, and so in our intestines; both helpful, and potentially harmful microbes that create diseases.
+These microorganisms are essential in our body and our intestines; both helpful and potentially harmful microbes create diseases.

 If we eat real food and the bacteria have enough to strive on, we will have a healthy gut tissue where the bacteria live and keep us healthy while reducing the harmful ones.
 To balance our microbiome is our goal.

 If we eat the wrong food like pizza, pasta, bread, cakes, we will help the harmful microbes creating yeast.
-It is like a yeast cake that is rising to give us this bloated feeling.
-Bad bacterias strive for sugar.
-When we have lots of fiber in our gut, the good bacterias will have the right surrounding to help us stay healthy.
-Think about this.
+It is like a yeast cake that is rising and which gives us this bloated feeling.
+Bad bacterias strive for sugar, like cancer cells.
+When we have lots of fiber in our gut, the good bacteria will have the right surrounding to keep us healthy.
+Think about this!

 The Best Food to Create a Healthy Gut!

-The reason people are healthy is that they eat healthily and live healthily, actually a natural life as God has us intended to live.
+The reason people are healthy is because they eat healthily and live healthily, actually a natural life as God has us intended to live.
 People who live on an unhealthy diet create an inflamed body resulting in different diseases.
-A healthy immune system means a healthy body and mind.
+A healthy immune system means a healthy body and mind, and spirit.

 To stay or become healthy, we need to eat the right food.
-If you look into different diets, you will see that the most important part of a diet consists of vegetables and fruits.
-80% of a healthy diet should be vegetables, and especially raw.
+If you look into different diets, you will see that the most important part of a diet consists of vegetables and fruits, and 80% of a healthy diet should be vegetables and mainly raw consumed.